Taro-Hayashi/KillerWhale/rightside/2_BASE.md

 ### Soldering of TRRS Jacks
 They are necessary to connect two units.
-THere are two locations on the BASE unit, you can solder both connector or just the position you prefer, or no connector if you plan to use a signle unit only.
+THere are two locations on the BASE unit, you can solder both connector or just the position you prefer, or no connector if you plan to use a single unit only.
 ![ ](../img/base/IMG_4770.jpg)

 ### Jumpers
 From the pin headers, cut out two sets of 3 pins, and 8 sets of 4 pins.
-Solder them in the area deliminated by frames.
+Solder them in the area delimitated by frames.
 Insert the short side in holes so that the long side is stick out from the front side of the PCB.
 ![](../img/base/IMG_4792.jpg)
 The operation is easier to perform by placing masking tape through the pins and secure them.
 ![](../img/base/IMG_4781.jpg)